realizse/realitemsdocs/pages/tam/tam_item_exploror.md

 * Images, videos and documents
 * Earmarked users

-An administrator can perform the following actions on an NFR
+An administrator can perform the following actions on an NFT

 * Print QR Codes
-* Flag an NFR as stolen
+* Flag an NFT as stolen
-* Flag an NFR as public
+* Flag an NFT as public

-## How To search for an NFR using Item Explorer
+## How To search for an NFT using Item Explorer

 * Click on *Item Explorer* in the left navigation bar
 * Type the ID or Obfuscated ID into the input box
-* Click **Get NFR** button
+* Click **Get NFT** button
-* If the NFR is found you will be presented a screen containing information and links to other views
+* If the NFT is found you will be presented a screen containing information and links to other views

 ## Navigating within the Item Explorer

-* Clicking on *Next Item* will display the next NFR in the sequence
+* Clicking on *Next Item* will display the next NFT in the sequence
-* Clicking on *Previous Item* will display previous NFR in the sequence
+* Clicking on *Previous Item* will display previous NFT in the sequence
-* Clicking *Transaction Details* will display blockchain information about the Transaction which created this NFR
+* Clicking *Transaction Details* will display blockchain information about the Transaction which created this NFT
-* Clicking on *Admin View* will displayall of the digital identities associated this NFR.
-This screen will also allow the Administrator to display and print QR Code(s) for this NFR
+* Clicking on *Admin View* will displayall of the digital identities associated this NFT.
+This screen will also allow the Administrator to display and print QR Code(s) for this NFT
-* Clicking on *Tracking Explorer* will display all Tracking Events associated with this NFR.
+* Clicking on *Tracking Explorer* will display all Tracking Events associated with this NFT.

 {% include links.html %}